 The Insurance Act

-The new Insurance Act came into force in 2016 and is the most significant update in commercial insurance law in many years.
-It is intended to reflect the requirements of a modern insurance market and reflect best practice in the UK insurance industry.
-For more information please read our guidance note The Insurance Act 2015 - Your Duty To Make A Fair Presentation.
+The Insurance Act came into force in 2016 and was the most significant update in commercial insurance law in many years.
+It is intended to reflect the requirements of a modern insurance market and reflect best practise in the UK insurance industry.
+For more information, please read our guidance note The Insurance Act - Your Duty To Make A Fair Presentation.

 If you or anyone in your business becomes aware of a claim or a circumstance which could give rise to a claim against you, whether verbally or in writing, you must notify us immediately, regardless of whether or not you consider the matter to be without merit.

 Also, some Insurers require they are notified even if the amount of the claim is likely to fall within the policy excess.
 This information is material, and failure to notify a situation immediately could prejudice the position of you and of your Insurers.
 This may lead to a breach of the policy terms and conditions and the rejection of a claim by the Insurer.